MaartenDesnouck/google-apps-script/README.md

 # .gitignore

-Gas creates some extra files in a .gas folder of which only 'ID' should be checked into git, so a  [.gitignore](https://github.com/MaartenDesnouck/google-apps-script/blob/master/gas.gitignore) file gets added to your project if there isn't one present yet.
+Gas creates some extra files in a .gas folder.
+None should be checked into git, so a  [.gitignore](https://github.com/MaartenDesnouck/google-apps-script/blob/master/gas.gitignore) file gets added to your project if there isn't one present yet.

 <hr>